tastybug/zettelkasten/catalog/vault.md

 ### K/V Engine

-The K/V engine is available under a path, say `secret/`.
-You are supposed to add nodes under the root, to which you attach k/v pair(s).
+K/V is a pure storage engine to which the user adds nodes under the root (`secret/` by default), to which one attaches k/v pair(s).

-Example: `vault kv put secret/nonprod/database 'password=bla' 'username=dba'`
+Example:

-This results in:
+`vault kv put secret/nonprod/database 'password=bla' 'username=dba'` results in:

 ```
 * secret/nonprod/database // <- the node